hueychen27/OneShot-Niko.github.io/README.md

 <div align=center><h1>This repository is undergoing a rewrite, soon.</h1>
-Currently, it's been just entirely emptied - Everything should be back soon though.</div>
+Currently, it's been just entirely emptied - Everything should be back soon though.
+Kind of.</div>